Myanmar seeks to have Rohingya case thrown out of UN court

 “We are glad the case is going forward but find it deeply troubling that the military is allowed to appear before the court as representatives of Burma,” Burma Human Rights Network’s Executive Director Kyaw Win said in a statement.
 “The coup regime is in the middle of a horrific campaign of violence against civilians, and the last thing they should be given is any legitimacy in a U.N. body.”

-Hlaing told the court Myanmar had legal challenges to the court’s jurisdiction and the case’s admissibility, including that it should not go ahead because the case was brought by Gambia on behalf of the Organization of Islamic States.
-Lawyer Christopher Staker argued that the court can only hear cases between states and that Gambia was acting as a proxy for the Muslim organization.
+Lawyers representing Myanmar argued that the case should be tossed out because the court only hears cases between states and the Rohingya complaint was brought by Gambia on behalf of the Organization of Islamic States.

-Another lawyer, Stefan Talmon, said that Gambia could not bring the case to court as it was not directly linked to the events in Myanmar.
+They also argued that Gambia could not bring the case to court as it was not directly linked to the events in Myanmar and that a legal dispute did not exist between the two countries before the case was filed.

-“Myanmar submits that the Gambia lacks standing in the present case and that, accordingly, its application should be dismissed as inadmissible,” Talmon told judges.

 Ahead of Monday’s hearing, members of Myanmar’s National Unity Government, urged the court not to accept representatives of the military rulers.